PaRappa the Rapper gets an unlikely shout-out in ‘God of War: Ragnarok’

-Classic PlayStation musical hero PaRappa the Rapper has had an expected shout-out, courtesy of an easter egg spotted in God of War: Ragnarok.
+Classic PlayStation musical hero PaRappa the Rapper has had an unexpected shout-out, courtesy of an Easter egg spotted in God of War: Ragnarok.

 PaRappa is alluded to during a conversation between Kratos and Mimir, in an exchange shared on Twitter by user TheCardinalArts (via VGC), seen below.